Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

-## The 108 Verses of The Gita,
+The 108 Verses of The Gita,

+By Swami Bidyananda Giri Maharaj

 Exact Verses with English Translation and Spiritual Commentaries by Sri Sri Lahiri Mahasaya

-By Bidyananda Giri

 Paramhansa Yogananda Ashram
 North Lake Road